isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 <u>Service by the electronic system</u>

 To serve the Notice of Negotiation using the electronic system, you **<u>must have</u>** an email address, as well as the email address(es) of the Recipient(s):
-*	If you are acting on behalf of an entity that is a party to the contract, please use this link*   (CorpPass).
+*	If you are acting on behalf of an entity that is a party to the contract, please use this [link](<https://go.gov.sg/re-align-physicalform1-entity) (CorpPass).
-*	If you are an individual who is a party to the contract, please use this link*   (SingPass).
+*	If you are an individual who is a party to the contract, please use this [link](https://go.gov.sg/re-align-physicalform1-individual) (SingPass).

-***IMPORTANT NOTE: These links will only be available from 15 January 2021 onwards**

 To register for a SingPass or CorpPass, please visit [https://www.singpass.gov.sg](https://www.singpass.gov.sg){:target="_blank"} or [https://www.corppass.gov.sg](https://www.corppass.gov.sg){:target="_blank"}, respectively.

 <u>Service by other modes if you are unable to use the electronic system</u>

-Only if you are unable to serve the Notice of Negotiation using the electronic system, please download the Notice of Negotiation* and serve the form using [other modes of service](https://www.mlaw.gov.sg/realign/other-modes-service).
+<u>**Only if**</u> you are unable to serve the Notice of Negotiation using the electronic system, please download the Notice of Negotiation* and serve the form using [other modes of service](https://www.mlaw.gov.sg/realign/other-modes-service).

 ***IMPORTANT NOTE: This form will only be available for download from 15 January 2021 onwards.**